deepakkt/bitsaiml-mlops-group-114/README.md

 1. [Consolidated final PDF](documentation/MLOPS-G114-Assignment-Master-Submission.pdf)
 2. [Condensed 10-pager document in docx format](documentation/MLOPS-G114-Assignment-Condensed-Document.docx)

+Screenshots are available in [this folder](screenshots).
+But they're also present in context in both of the above documents

 ## Pre-requisites for experiment
 - Python 3.11+ (venv, pip)